Updated: February 10, 2017

-A recent announcement by the U.S. Food and Drug Administration (FDA) to phase out partially hydrogenated oils adds to the urgency to increase production of high oleic soybeans.
+The 2015 announcement by the U.S. Food and Drug Administration to phase out partially hydrogenated oils added to the urgency to increase production of high oleic soybeans.
 The decision could mean an additional 1.5 billion pounds of lost soybean oil demand from U.S. food companies.
 Farmers previously lost 4 billion pounds of annual soybean demand due to trans-fat labeling.
 High oleic soybean oil can meet the needs of many users as a trans-fat-free replacement for partially hydrogenated oil, helping farmers regain some of that lost market and expand into additional markets.

 Why the Checkoff Cares

 The soy checkoff views high oleic soy as an opportunity to position the U.S. soy industry into the future and add to farmer profitability.
 The oil provides a highly stable, U.S.-grown oil for the food industry and additional industrial users.
 High oleic soybeans will protect and grow current markets while adding additional demand from customers looking for an oil that performs under high-heat conditions.
 The added demand from high oleic soybeans will raise demand for all soybeans, benefitting all U.S. soybean farmers, including those who don’t grow high oleic.
 The success of high oleic soy hinges on timely farmer adoption of the varieties and the demand commitment from end users.
 The soy checkoff is committed to simultaneously building supply and demand for high oleic soy.

 - Performance: High oleic soybean varieties are packed with the same agronomic traits and performance that farmers expect from their traditional soybean varieties.
 Farmers continue to see high oleic yield competitively in their fields year after year.

 - Profitability: In down market times, the modest premium paid for high oleic soybeans becomes even more attractive for farmers to increase their on-farm profitability.